Dr. Mohammed Albakry

 Biography

 Dr. Mohammed Albakry is a professor of English Linguistics at Middle Tennessee State University (MTSU).
 He teaches various linguistics and language education courses at the graduate and undergraduate levels.
-His research in linguistic studies can be clustered into three main areas: Corpus-based discourse analysis, English for academic purposes, and translation theory and practice.
-A former Fulbright Scholar, his work has garnered grants and fellowships from the National Endowme...
+A former Fulbright Scholar, his work has garnered grants and fellowships from the National Endowment for the Arts (NEA), the University of Connecticut’s Humanities Institute, and the Hanban Center of Language Education.
+His authored and edited books include

 Read More »

 Dr. Mohammed Albakry is a professor of English Linguistics at Middle Tennessee State University (MTSU).
 He teaches various linguistics and language education courses at the graduate and undergraduate levels.
-His research in linguistic studies can be clustered into three main areas: Corpus-based discourse analysis, English for academic purposes, and translation theory and practice.
-A former Fulbright Scholar, his work has garnered grants and fellowships from the National Endowment for the Arts, the University of Connecticut’s Humanities Institute, and the Hanban Center of Language Education.
-He has authored and co-authored numerous peer-reviewed articles that appeared in highly ranked journals such as World Englishes, Language and Literature, Journal of College Reading and Learning, Critical Inquiry in Language Studies, and Text & Talk, among other venues.
-Dr. Albakry's book publications include Writing Recommendation Letters; Translation and the Intersection of Texts, Contexts, and PoliticsTahrir Tales: Plays from the Egyptian Revolution; and the forthcoming Presentation of Self in Academic Support Genres.
-He has also contributed many chapters to edited volumes focused on translation, sociolinguistics, and corpus linguistics.
-He has lectured and given invited talks at several US institutions--including Barnard College, the University of Kansas, Sewanee University, and Duke University--as well as international universities in Egypt, Morocco, Jordan, Ghana, and China.
-He hosts "OnTranslation," an education podcast covering translation issues from the classical past to the global present.
+A former Fulbright Scholar, his work has garnered grants and fellowships from the National Endowment for the Arts (NEA), the University of Connecticut’s Humanities Institute, and the Hanban Center of Language Education.
+His authored and edited books include Writing Recommendation Letters; Translation and the Intersection of Texts, Contexts, and PoliticsTahrir Tales: Plays from the Egyptian Revolution; and, more recently, Presentation of Self in Academic Support Genres (Michigan University Press, 2025).
+He has also authored and co-authored numerous articles in highly ranked peer-reviewed journals (such as World Englishes, Critical Inquiry in Language Studies, Language and Literature, and Text & Talk, among other venues) and contributed several chapters to edited volumes focused on corpus linguistics, translation studies, and sociolinguistics.
+He has served on the review boards of numerous journals and grant foundations, including the NEA Advisory Panel and the National Fulbright Scholar Review Committee, among other professional services.
+Dr. Albakry has been invited to give keynote and plenary talks at many US and overseas institutions, including the University of Kansas, Barnard College, and Duke University, as well as different universities in Egypt, Morocco, Jordan, Ghana, and China.
+He is the host of the education podcast "OnTranslation," a podcast covering translation issues from the classical past to the global present.

 « Read Less